Alstonargodi/Guess-the-Flag/README.md

-# guesstheflag
+#  Guesstheflag

-I made this flag guessing quiz game to overcome boredom and maybe when there is no internet connection
+A simple flag quiz game

+### 🎯Point
+In this project I practice moving from one activity to another and then back again